MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 In Power Automate, you can set up automated workflows between your favorite apps and services to synchronize files, get notifications, collect data, and more.
 For more information, see [Get started with Power Automate](getting-started.md).

 > [!IMPORTANT]
-> To invoke a Power Automate trigger, the Dataverse entity used with the flow must have **Change Tracking** enabled.
+> To invoke a Power Automate trigger, the table used with the flow must have **Change Tracking** enabled.
 More information: [Enable change tracking to control data synchronization](/dynamics365/customer-engagement/admin/enable-change-tracking-control-data-synchronization)

 ## Create a cloud flow from a template